wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-freebsd-create-upload-vhd.md

 	Where `<PathToFile>` is the full path to the .publishsettings file.

-   For more information, see [Get Started with Microsoft Azure Cmdlets](http://msdn.microsoft.com/library/windowsazure/jj554332.aspx)
+   For more information, see [Get Started with Windows Azure Cmdlets](http://msdn.microsoft.com/zh-cn/library/azure/jj554332.aspx)

-   For more information on installing and configuring PowerShell, see [How to install and configure Microsoft Azure PowerShell](../install-configure-powershell.md).
+   For more information on installing and configuring PowerShell, see [How to install and configure Windows Azure PowerShell](/documentation/articles/install-configure-powershell).

 ## Step 4: Upload the .vhd file ##